Enrollment for the 2023-24 School Year Begins Tuesday, Jan. 3, 2023

 Type in your address into the search bar at the top of the map.
 On the top far right of the map you can select elementary, middle or high school boundaries for your search.
 You can also select a different language using the language bar at the top center of the map.
 If you do not know the specific address, or if it cannot be found, click on the map to find the schools for that neighborhood.

 On May 19, 2022 the school board approved three boundary changes for the 2022-23 school year.
-Affected families have already been contacted.
-The map below will be updated to reflect the changes as soon as possible.
-View the boundary adjustments.
+Those adjustments are reflected in the map below.

 PLEASE NOTE: Any map errors are unintentional and are not to be considered as a final determination of enrollment in a specific school boundary.